Colin Dixon: Salford

-He played his last game for Salford in 1980, but played one last season in the Championship winning Hull Kingston Rovers team during the 1980–81 season.
+He played his last game for Salford in 1980 before being sold to Hull Kingston Rovers for a fee of £4,000.
+He played for one season at the club, his last in professional rugby league, and helped the team reach the 1980–81 Challenge Cup final, although he did not play in the final itself.
 He played 418 times for Salford with 738 appearances in all first class games.

 Representative honours

 Dixon played in the Great Britain 1972 World Cup winning side and toured Australasia in 1974, playing in all three Tests against Australia (1 win, 2 losses) and all three in New Zealand (2 wins, 1 loss).
 Perhaps the highlight of his successful club career was winning the League Championship with Salford in 1973–74 and again in 1975–76.
 As an international he won 15 caps for Wales, and 14 for Great Britain.
 Only five players have played test matches for Great Britain as both a back, and a forward, they are; Colin Dixon, Frank Gallagher, Laurie Gilfedder, Billy Jarman and Harry Street.

+Coaching career

+Dixon had a brief spell as player-coach at Salford in 1977–78.
+After retiring as a player, he went on to coach Halifax (1982–84) and Keighley (1986–89).
+He later returned to Halifax to coach the academy team.

+Personal life

+Dixon's son, Paul, played rugby league for Keighley, and became superintendent of the Airedale and North Bradford police division.
+His daughter, Michelle, married the former West Ham United footballer, Peter Butler.

 Dixon's grandson, Chester Butler, was a member of the Wales squad for the 2017 Rugby League World Cup.